 Erin Okuno came up with the fakequity chart after getting mad at a meeting and channeled her annoyance into making fun of fake-equity.
 When not making up charts, Erin can be found working on education support and racial equity.
 Erin is an island girl at heart and likes to eat, but prefers places her non-profit salary can support with meals costing less than $12 per meal.

-We are granting honorary membership to Vu Le because he speaks, writes, and fights fakequity as part of his nonprofitwithballs.com platform.
-Vu is pretty great, but we don’t tell him that too often before he thinks he’s a unicorn, which we all know don’t really exist.
-Besides fakequity pandas chomp the horns off of unicorns most days.
+We granted honorary membership to Vu Le because he speaks, writes, and fights fakequity as part of his nonprofitaf.com blog.
+Vu is pretty great and he makes a fun vegan beer partner.
+He thinks he’s a unicorn, which we all know don’t really exist, besides fakequity pandas chomp the horns off of unicorns most days.

 Erin Okuno — Chief Fakequity Writer